-- 4.6.5.1 The calibration certificate will clearly indicate the uncertainty of measurement for the instrument. - 4.6.5.2 The calibration certificate will indicate the due date for the next required calibration of the instrument. - 4.6.5.3 The instrument will be set with a calibration 'lock out' date at ~365 days.
+- 4.6.4 ACCEPTABILITY: If the instrument passes all of the requirements for calibration, the instrument shall be certified in writing. - 4.6.5 The laboratory calibration certificate indicating the serial number of the instrument that is being certified for use will be made available online at the ISP website. - 4.6.5.1 The calibration certificate will clearly indicate the uncertainty of measurement for the instrument calibration. - 4.6.5.2 The calibration certificate will indicate the due date for the next required calibration of the instrument. - 4.6.5.3 The instrument will be set with a calibration 'lock out' date at ~365 days.
 This timeframe may be adjusted +/- to accommodate laboratory personnel workload and agency instrument supply/demand. - 4.6.5.4 It is the discretion of the analyst if the 'lock out" will be set as "disabled / stop tests" or set as "warning".
-(FC20BT version only) Calibration expiration dates may be set 'up to' the end of the following calendar year (maximum of 730 days). - 4.6.5.4.1 Instruments that fail their calibration may have their lock out date set at 1 day as an added measure against agency usage after it is returned. - 4.6.6 The certified instrument shall be sent or delivered by ISPFS to the agency. - 4.6.7 If the instrument fails any part of its calibration process, it will be removed from service for maintenance.
+(FC20BT version only) Calibration expiration dates may be set 'up to' the end of the following calendar year (maximum of 730 days). - 4.6.5.4.1 Instruments that fail their calibration may have their lock out date set at 1 day, and "disable/stop tests" as an added measure against agency usage after it is returned. - 4.6.6 The certified instrument shall be sent or delivered by ISPFS to the agency. - 4.6.7 If the instrument fails any part of its calibration process, it will be removed from service for maintenance.
 Maintenance protocols will be followed in accordance with breath alcohol procedures and documented on the appropriate worksheets, which will be attached electronically to the case record. - 4.6.7.1 If the instrument fails a functional test, the test may be repeated, assuming no adjustments are made to the instrument that could affect the calibration.
 Documentation of the failed checks shall be within the instrument records. - 4.6.8 REJECTION: If the instrument fails to meet the requirements for calibration and maintenance cannot resolve the issue, the instrument shall not be certified.
-The agency shall be notified in writing along with suggested maintenance that may be required by the manufacturer. - 4.6.9 The laboratory certificate indicating the serial number of the instrument that has failed its calibration will be made available online at the ISP website. - 4.6.9.1 The instrument is not certified for evidential use until it has been calibrated and issued a passing certificate by ISP Forensic Services.
+The agency shall be notified in writing along with suggested maintenance that may be required by the manufacturer.

-- 4.6.9.2 Instrument certificates with a "Failed" designation do not need to have their UM calculations performed and made available for incomplete data or testing phases. - 4.6.10 The non-certified instrument shall be sent or delivered by ISPFS to the agency.
+- 4.6.9 The laboratory certificate indicating the serial number of the instrument that has failed its calibration will be made available online at the ISP website. - 4.6.9.1 The instrument is not certified for evidential use until it has been calibrated and issued a passing certificate by ISP Forensic Services. - 4.6.9.2 Instrument certificates with a "Failed" designation do not need to have their UM calculations performed and made available for incomplete data or testing phases. - 4.6.10 The non-certified instrument shall be sent or delivered by ISPFS to the agency.